Reviews You Can Rely On

 Our Verdict

 The Eureka PowerSpeed is a no-frills, entry-level vacuum that stands out among budget options for its solid performance on conventional, low-pile carpet and pet hair.
 Ideal for small households that don't require advanced features, it includes a cleaner head with five height adjustments to suit different carpet pile lengths.
 In our low-pile carpet test, it collected 84% of debris, making it highly competitive among other affordable upright vacuums.
 It also delivered above-average results in our rigorous pet hair test, exceeding expectations.
-Like most simple vacuums, it struggled on shaggy rugs, not providing enough power to help lift debris deep from thicker carpets.
+Like most simple vacuums, it struggled on shaggy rugs, as it did not provide enough power to lift debris from deeper within thicker carpets.
 It also sprayed debris on hard floors, making it frustrating to use in a kitchen.
 Weighing in at just 10.5 pounds, it's easy to lift, and the large 2.6-liter dustbin won't need to be emptied frequently.
 This model can handle the basics for those with modest expectations and a willingness to spend more time on extra passes.

 REASONS TO BUY